Skip to main content

 })

-You can add external links to the <UserProfile /> navigation sidebar using the <UserButton.UserProfileLink /> component or the <UserProfile.Link /> component, depending on your use case.
+To add a custom link to the <UserProfile /> component, use the <UserButton.UserProfileLink /> component or the <UserProfile.Link /> component, depending on your use case.

 Props